virtualspaces2022/DevOps/Jenkins/Ch02/02_08-solution-develop-a-parameterized-pipeline/README.md

 pipeline {
     agent any
     parameters {
+        choice(
+            name: 'ENVIRONMENT',
-      choice choices: ['DEVELOPMENT', 'STAGING', 'PRODUCTION'],
+            choices: ['DEVELOPMENT', 'STAGING', 'PRODUCTION'],
-         description: 'Choose the environment for this deployment.',
+            description: 'Choose the environment for this deployment.'
+        )
+        password(
-         name: 'ENVIRONMENT'
+            name: 'API_KEY',

-      password defaultValue: '123ABC',
+            defaultValue: '123ABC',
-         description: 'Enter the API key to use for this deployment.',
+            description: 'Enter the API key to use for this deployment.'
+        )
+        text(
-         name: 'API_KEY'
+            name: 'CHANGELOG',

-      text defaultValue: 'This is the change log.',
+            defaultValue: 'This is the change log.',
-         description: 'Enter the components that were changed in this deployment.',
+            description: 'Enter the components that were changed in this deployment.'
-         name: 'CHANGELOG'
+        )
     }
     stages {
         stage('Test') {